aibor/virtrun/README.md

 QEMU must be present for the architecture matching the binary.
 By default, `qemu-system-x86_64`, `qemu-system-aarch64` or `qemu-system-riscv64` are used.
 The architecture of the binary determines which one is used.
-The flag `-qemu-bin` can be used to override the default choice.
+The flag `-qemuBin` can be used to override the default choice.

 ### Linux Kernel